Posted: 1/23/24 | January 23rd, 2024

 1. Food Tour of Polanco

 The upscale neighborhood of Polanco is a great district for eating.
 You can find everything from excellent street food to elevated and creative takes on Mexico City staples.
 This three-hour food tour is a super introduction to the neighborhood.
 In between munching tacos, grazing on Oaxacan specialties, and feasting on tortilla soup, you’ll learn about the history and the culture of the area from the local guide.
-This tour does a great job of giving you a wide range of food.
+This tour does a great job of giving you a wide range of food to try so bring an appetite.

 Tours start at 1,590 MXN.